 1. Air the Furniture Out

-Take the furniture to a breezy spot — such as your garden or near a window — to air out.
-Give it as long as possible to air out; around 12 hours is best.
+Take the furniture to a breezy spot, such as your garden, a porch, or near a wide-open window.
+Give it as long as possible to breathe.
+Around 12 hours is best.

 2. Clean With Vinegar

-Vinegar can remove odors from wooden furniture.
-The easiest way to clean wood with vinegar is by filling a spray bottle with a 1:1 vinegar and water solution.
-Spritz the wood with the solution and wipe well with a microfiber cloth.
+Vinegar is a powerhouse for neutralizing odors.
+The easiest way to apply it is by filling a spray bottle with a 1:1 solution of vinegar and water.
+Spritz the wood lightly and wipe it down well with a microfiber cloth.

 3. Dry the Wood

-Take a separate microfiber cloth and soak up wet vinegar residue from the wood.
+Moisture is the enemy of vintage wood.
+Take a separate, dry microfiber cloth and soak up any wet vinegar residue immediately.

 4. Set Up Vinegar Bowls